Sakura Pigma Micron Pens

 But the FINE point by itself is sufficient if I only want to carry one pen, especially if watercolor might obscure extra fine hatch lines anyway.

-And these Pigma Microns are my first choice for ink and watercolor drawings.
+These Pigma Microns are my first choice for ink and watercolor drawings.

 In the past I have always used Platinum Carbon ink in fountain pens for ink and watercolor, but lately I have had some unexpected disasters when I applied watercolor over the ink drawing.

-But one thing in the Pigma Micron's favor is that you don't have to think about the angle of the pen, and that makes them more intuitive to use.
+Another thing in the Pigma Micron's favor is that you don't have to think about the angle of the pen, and that makes them more intuitive to use.

 That ease-of-use plus the fast-drying waterproof ink makes them the ultimate sketching pen for many artists.